kdandy/pedulicarbon/README.md

-# GoEco
+# PeduliCarbon

 ![Alt Website preview][image-preview]
 ## Introduction
-GoEco is a project made for competition [Mini Hackaton][mini-hackaton].
+PeduliCarbon is a project made for competition [Mini Hackaton][mini-hackaton].
 Its main purpose is to show the world how bad are climate changes.
-GoEco allows you to check your carbon footprint.
-You can try it on [goeco.vercel.app][goceo-link]
+PeduliCarbon allows you to check your carbon footprint.
+You can try it on [pedulicarbon.hmif.codes][pedulicarbon-link]

 ## Contents